humpback/humpback/docs/build-image.md

 Executing busybox-1.25.1-r0.trigger
 OK: 29 MiB in 20 packages
 ```
-&ensp;&ensp;&ensp;Execute `exit` to exit this container and then use the `docker commit` command to solidify the current `alpine` container to a new image.
+Exit this container and then use the `docker commit` command to crate a new image base on the current `alpine` container.

-&ensp;&ensp;&ensp;After exiting the container, the results are shown below.
-View the updated container number `b1ac4a82c2dd`
 ```bash
 / # exit
 $ docker ps -a
 CONTAINER ID    IMAGE         COMMAND       CREATED          STATUS                   PORTS      NAMES b1ac4a82c2dd    alpine:3.5    "/bin/ash"    "5 minutes ago"  Exit (0) 5 seconds ago              alpine
 ```
-&ensp;&ensp;&ensp;Execute the `docker commit` command to solidify the container `b1ac4a82c2dd` as a new image:
+Execute the `docker commit` command to create new image:

 ```bash
 $ docker commit -m "add postgresql" -a "bobliu" b1ac4a82c2dd 192.168.1.10:5000/postgresql:9.6.2